Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

 - Chapter 108 has Hamaguchi try to pressure Nishikata and Takao into confessing to their crushes (Takagi and Sanae, respectively) if he manages to confess to Hojo.
 Nishikata worries about how to go through with it because he's not sure he actually likes Takagi, but luckily Hamaguchi chickens out at the last minute.
 Much to Hojo's annoyance.

 - Love Epiphany: Nishikata comes close to realizing his crush on Takagi on several occasions, but can't quite bring himself to believe it.

 - With Takagi around, Nishikata blushes madly at least one per chapter.

 - Takagi, despite usually being the teaser, has shown a few rare blushes thanks to Nishikata unknowingly embarrassing her.
-The first time when Nishikata tells her he rejected hanging out with his friends to walk home with her she gives a small blush after he leaves, and the second time in Chapter 76 we finally have a good look at Takagi blushing madly after she has a text conversation with Nishikata.
+The first time this happens is when Nishikata tells her he rejected hanging out with his friends to walk home with her.
+She gives a small blush after he leaves.
+The second time is in Chapter 76 when we finally have a good look at Takagi blushing madly after she has a text conversation with Nishikata.